birdandhike.com logo

 During July and August, afternoon thunderstorms are common and create lightning hazards in exposed places and on ridges.
 Afternoon thunderstorms also cause flash floods.
 Summer temperatures can exceed 110 degrees, and there is little (if any) shade, so mid-day hiking should be avoided.

 In case of emergency, contact any ranger or call 911.
 Cell phones work in some parts of park, but don't count on it.
-The only public phones in the preserve are at Hole-in-the-Wall and Cima, so it might be quicker to drive out of the preserve to find a phone.
-People still live in the preserve, so you might knock on someone's door if it is a true life-and-death emergency; otherwise don't bother them.
-If you can get out with a phone, you can also call the Interagency Communications Center at 909.383.5651, which is a centralized dispatch center.
+Without cell service, it might be best to drive out of the preserve to get service along I-15 or I-40.
+People still live in the preserve, so you might knock on someone's door if it is a true life-and-death emergency; otherwise, don't bother them.
+If you can cell service, call the Interagency Communications Center at 909.383.5651, which is a centralized dispatch center.

 Mojave National Preserve